agni-datta/agni-datta/README.md

 # Academic Profile

-I am a graduate student with a Master’s degree in Computer Science, specializing in cybersecurity, from VIT Bhopal University, India.
-My master’s thesis was completed under the supervision of Dr. Matteo Campanelli.
-Currently, I serve as a research assistant at CISPA, working with Dr. Doreen Riepel.
-I am actively pursuing opportunities to begin my doctoral studies.
+Hello there!
+I’m a graduate student and I completed my master’s in computer science, with a minor in cybersecurity, at [VIT Bhopal University](https://vitbhopal.ac.in/) in India.
+I did my master’s thesis under the thoughtful mentorship of [Matteo Campanelli](https://binarywhales.com/).
+This summer, I’m at CISPA as a research assistant, hosted by the wonderful [Doreen Riepel](https://doreenriepel.me/).
+With any luck and minimal cosmic interference, I’ll be starting my PhD in the near future.

 ## Research Interests